-Finding a cure for GRIN disorders is on its way.
+Finding a cure for GRIN2B disordes is on its way.

 Since there are many GRIN genetic variations, each may require a tailored treatment, but there is cause for hope.
 Preliminary research on mice shows it is possible to reverse GRIN symptoms, even later in life.
 And because the NMDA receptor is involved in Alzheimer’s and other common diseases, it has become one of the most-studied areas in brain science.

-Our plan is to solicit applications from scientists around the world who are working on GRIN research, prioritizing work that will contribute directly to a cure.
-Over the short-term, we will be funding existing teams of researchers working on GRIN therapies, who are active in the following areas:
+Our plan is to solicit applications from scientists around the world who are working on GRIN2B research, prioritizing work that will contribute directly to a cure.
+Over the short-term, we will be funding existing teams of researchers working on GRIN2B therapies, who are active in the following areas:

 An important tool in both basic and translational research is the production of animal models to study the disease and assess modes for intervention.

-To date, no mice carrying human GRIN variants are available.
-We are in the process of producing mice with human mutations in GRIN genes, after signing a contract with the transgenic facility in the Weizmann Institute of Science.
+We are in the process of producing mice with human mutations in the GRIN2B gene, after signing a contract with the transgenic facility in the Weizmann Institute of Science.
 This highly prestigious institute has vast experience in genetically engineered mice and willing to assist us in our current research.
-We are in the process of designing two mice with two GRIN variants, and we are anticipating their availability in the coming months.

 Developing assays for drug screening

 The goal is constructing a cell-based assay to robustly screen millions of different drugs and chemicals.
-The assay will express the NMDA receptor in a way that is highly versatile and can be adapted to include any GRIN variant chosen.
-We are in the second stage of the project after the successful expression of the GRIN1 protein in cell culture.
+The assay will express the NMDA receptor in a way that is highly versatile and can be adapted to include any GRIN2B variant chosen.

 The second stage is ongoing and involves the addition of the GRIN2 to form the full NMDA receptor.
 This will allow us to create and study any type of human GRIN genetic variant.
 When accomplished, we will conduct the drug/compound screen in an automated function, with estimated results in a matter of days/weeks.